microsoft/nni/docs/KubeflowMode.md

     # Your NFS server export path, like /var/nfs/nni
     path: {your_nfs_server_export_path}
 ```
-If you use Azure storage, you should  set `kubeflowConfig` in your config yaml file as follows:
+If you use Azure storage, you should  set `kubeflowConfig` in your config yml file as follows:
 ```
 kubeflowConfig:
   storage: azureStorage